 1. Share your writing with your peers

-Reading your words, on the other hand, gives them courage about their own work.
+Hearing or reading your words, on the other hand, gives them courage about their own work.
 It’s of reciprocal benefit.
-Your peers are the people who will give you the feedback you need to progress with your craft.
-Your friends and family will not.
+Your peers are the people who will give you the feedback you need to progress with your craft whereas your friends and family may do the opposite.

 2. Don’t share your writing with your family and friends